kgateway-dev/kgateway/docs/content/guides/graphql/getting_started/_index.md

+---
+title: Getting started
+weight: 10
+description: Get started with enabling GraphQL in Gloo Edge and resolving GraphQL queries to upstream services.
+---

 Set up API gateway and GraphQL server functionality for your apps in the same process by using Gloo Edge.

 {{% notice note %}}